rafa-99/pkg/README.md

 * **s**	*search* - look up for a package in the available repositories

 * **u**	*update* - updates repos and packages

+## Supported OS'es

+* Arch Linux based distros;
+* Debian based distros;
+* Gentoo based distros;
+* Void Linux *(or xbps)* derived/based distro.

+## FAQ

+**Q: Will you ever add *X* OS to the wrapper?**
+A: Depends on the OS notoriety and usage, unless you open a PR with your code to adding support to the desired OS.
+In that case, I'll gladly merge the PR.

 ## Authors: